 Geology courses generally have prerequisites in geology or in mathematics, chemistry, or physics.
 Prerequisites require that courses be taken in a prescribed sequence; however, because of differences in the preparation and background of each student, there is not a unique way to proceed through the B.S. program.
-Possible sequences of courses that will allow the student to complete a degree within four years are shown in Table 4.
+Possible sequences of courses that will allow the student to complete a degree within four years are shown in Table 3.
 Students are advised to maintain frequent contact with their academic advisors so that all degree requirements are met in a timely fashion.

-The B.A. program in Earth sciences provides a less rigorous course of study in geology and supporting sciences and prepares the student primarily for a career in secondary education.
-It requires 32 credits in geology, 3 credits in meteorology, and 6 credits in astronomy.
-The required courses are Geol 100, 100L, 102, 102L, 302, 315, 315L, 316, 356, 365, 368, 3 credits of a geology elective, Mteor 206, and Astro 120 and 150 (Table 3).
+The B.A. degree is offered in the Earth-science program.
+It requires fewer courses in geology, allows coursework in other disciplines, and prepares the student primarily for a career in secondary education.
+It requires 35 credits in geology, 3 credits in meteorology, and 6 credits in astronomy.
+The required courses are Geol 100, 100L, 102, 102L, 302, 315, 315L, 316, 356, 365, 368, 3 credits of a geology elective, Mteor 206, 2 and Astro 120 and 150 (Table 2).
 Additional courses in geology and agronomy are strongly recommended.
-The required supporting courses include Chem 177, 177L, 178, 178L; Phys 111 and 112; Math 151 or 160 or 165 or 181; Stat 101 or 104 or Com S 107; and a course in biology.
-In addition to these requirements, the student must meet the requirements for teacher licensure (outlined in Table 3; see also the catalog listings under the Teacher Education Program in the ISU Catalog).
+The required supporting courses include Chem 177, 177L, 178, 178L, Phys 111 and 112, Math 151 or 160 or 165 or 181, Stat 101 or 104 or Com S 107, and a course in biology.
+In addition to these requirements, the student must meet the requirements for teacher licensure (outlined in Table 2; see also the listings under the Teacher Education Program in the ISU Catalog).
 Dr. Cinzia Cervato is the Teaching Coordinator for Earth Sciences.

-A minor in geology may be completed by taking Geology 100 and 100L (or 201), 102 and 102L, and additional credits at the 300 level or above for a total of 15 credits.
+A minor in geology may be completed by taking Geology 100 and 100L (or 201), 102 and 102L, and additional credits at the 300-level or above for a total of 15 credits.
 A total of 9 credits must be unique to the minor and cannot be counted for both the major and the minor field of study.
 The minor will appear on the undergraduate transcript.
 Although it does not provide adequate preparation for a career in geology, the minor will provide a core experience that can augment a professional degree in environmental science or any field of physical science, agronomy, or engineering.